Ziv-Nergal/Gerva/README.md

 ## Key Features

 - Eliminating the need for writing all the boilerplate code involved with `RecyclerViewAdapters`.
-- Making sure the `RecyclerViewAdapter` is not abused and turned into a massive class containing thousands lines of code and business login.
+- Making sure the `RecyclerViewAdapter` is not abused and turned into a massive class containing hundreds of lines of code and business logic.
 - Separating UI into small reusable elements, Easy to maintain, extend and bugfix.
 - Encapsulates all data binding code into xml files using data binding mechanism.
 - Eliminating the need of having more than 1 `RecyclerViewAdapter` in your project :)